MathCouple/COVIDBrazilPublicAPI/README.md

 # COVIDBrazilPublicAPI
 COVID OVERVIEW BRAZIL data

-* The main point was to create a model to extract, basic treatment and load in a csv.
-Bonus: PNG graphic using API.
+* The main point was to create a model to extract, make a basic treatment and load the data in a csv file.
+But it was also completed with a Bonus: PNG graphic using API.

 - Data API reference: https://documenter.getpostman.com/view/10808728/SzS8rjbc
 - Chart API reference: https://quickchart.io/